code you can switch on, plus a human-readable error message.

 Idempotency

-The header is not required on quotes (those are idempotent by request shape) or on reads.
-It’s accepted but ignored on update / delete endpoints.
+The header is not required on quotes (those are idempotent by request shape) or on reads, and is not honored on update / delete endpoints.

 Rate limiting